bantic/ember-infinite-scroll/README.md

 == Demo

-See the jsbin here LINK for an demo app using the InfiniteScroll mixins.
+See the [jsbin here](http://jsbin.com/epepob/2/edit) for an demo app using the InfiniteScroll mixins.

 == Feedback